yonahcodes/CS50x/week7_sql/lecture7.md

 ```
 <br>

-To read items from a table:
+Syntax to read items from a table:
 ```sql
 SELECT columns FROM table
 ```